markusressel/TypedPreferences/README.md

 Boolean value = preferenceHandler.<Boolean>getValue(preferenceItem);
 ```

-You may use any self defined (or not self defined) type you want, f.ex.:
+You may use any type you want, f.ex.:
 ```
 ComplexClass value = preferenceHandler.getValue(PreferenceHandler.COMPLEX_SETTING);
 ```

 Keep in mind though that saving base types like ```Boolean```, ```Integer```, ```Long```, ```Float```, ```String``` is always preferable to using complex classes that need serialization before they can be saved.
-Base types are saved without serialization.
+Base types are saved without json serialization and can therefore be saved and requestet much faster.

 ## Set a new value

 To set a new value use the ```setValue(preferenceItem, newValue)``` method:
 ```
 preferenceHandler.setValue(PreferenceHandler.BOOLEAN_SETTING, true);
 ```